timheilman/latin/README.md

   Latin word, stem, base, or ending.

-* Care taken with POS collision on word forms, e.g. vīs or relative and interrogative, to keep the focus on reading comprehension.
+* Care taken with POS collision on word forms, e.g. vīs or relative and interrogative, also keeping the focus on reading comprehension.

 * Intensive coverage of explanatory text, including case uses for difficult words (subjunctive case uses, including ut and cum,